azurecorner/deployment-script-privately-over-a-private-endpoint-custum-dns-02/README.md

 ```

-Server: 10.0.3.70: The DNS server used for the lookup.
+- Server: 10.0.3.70: The DNS server used for the lookup (Inbound Ip of Private Resolver).
-Address: 10.0.3.70#53: The IP address and port of the DNS server.
+- Address: 10.0.3.70#53: The IP address and port of the DNS server.
-Non-authoritative answer: Indicates the result is from a DNS cache (not authoritative).
-Canonical Name: Resolves datasynchrostore.file.core.windows.net to datasynchrostore.privatelink.file.core.windows.net.
+- Canonical Name: Resolves datasynchrostore.file.core.windows.net to datasynchrostore.privatelink.file.core.windows.net.
-IP Address: The resolved IP address is 10.0.1.4.
+- IP Address: The resolved IP address is 10.0.1.4.

-### Brief Explanation

-3. **Interactive Shell and Script Execution:**
-   - **Execute Shell Command:** Uses `az container exec` to open a shell (`/bin/sh`) inside the container.
-   - **Navigate and List Files:** Once inside the container, changes directory to `/mnt/azscripts/azscriptinput` and lists the directory contents.

-- **Run Script:** Executes the PowerShell script `hello.ps1` using `pwsh` if it is present in that directory.

 ## 8. Github Repository